vjvardhan/finzly-api-developerportal/developer-portal/wired.md

 Fedwire Funds service supports the following origination gateways for processing through BankOS

-` `- API – Finzly Connect APIs
+&#10003; API – Finzly Connect APIs

-- ` `Supports the initiation of
+  - Supports the initiation of
   - Customer or Corporate credit transfer
   - Customer Transfer Plus
   - Customer or Corporate Drawdown Request

-` `- Web - Online Digital Treasury Portal (CashOS)
+&#10003; Web - Online Digital Treasury Portal (CashOS)

 - Supports the initiation of domestic wire transfer
-  - ` `This will be defined based on the Processing speed as Express (Configurable) and Fees to be applied.
+- This will be defined based on the Processing speed as Express (Configurable) and Fees to be applied.

-\-  Branch - Teller Application (Wire Room)
+&#10003;  Branch - Teller Application (Wire Room)

 - Supports the initiation of Wire from branch using the teller application with an option as
   - Walk-in
   - Phone-in

-\-  Bulk uploads
+&#10003;  Bulk uploads

 - Supports the initiation of wire with an option from Bulk File processing
-  - ` `Fedwire message upload
+  - Fedwire message upload
     - This will be based on the actual raw Fedwire message structure.
     - Multiple Fedwire message can be uploaded in a File

-\-   Finzly CSV
+&#10003;   Finzly CSV

 - This is customed CSV formatted file for processing the Fedwire payments with required information as
   - Sender (Originator details)